angular/angular/aio/content/guide/animations.md

 * Run for 200ms, with no delay.
 Use a standard curve to start slow, accelerate in the middle, and then decelerate slowly at the end: `'0.2s ease-in-out'`

 * Start immediately, run for 200ms.
-Use a acceleration curve to start slow and end at full velocity: `'0.2s ease-in'`
+Use an acceleration curve to start slow and end at full velocity: `'0.2s ease-in'`

 <div class="alert is-helpful">